Amplitude-Developer-Docs/amplitude-dev-center/docs/data/index.md

 description: Get started with Amplitude Data.
 ---

-!!!warning "Amplitude Data is in Beta"
+!!!beta "Amplitude Data is in Beta"
      Amplitude Data must be enabled on your account.
 Contact Support to request access.

 Amplitude Data makes it easy for you to configure Sources and Destinations.
 Sources send data into Amplitude, and Destinations receive data from Amplitude.
 The data that you send to Amplitude can be used for Analytics, Experiment, and Audiences.